ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/microlesson-01/README.md

 1. **Input Layer**:
    - This layer receives the input data.
 Each node corresponds to a feature in the input data.
-   - Example: For a dataset containing customer information such as `Age`, `Income`, and `Purchase History`, the input layer will have three nodes (one for each feature).
+   - Example: For a dataset containing customer information such as `Age`, `Income`, and `Purchase History`, the input layer will have three nodes (one for each feature) [11].

 2. **Hidden Layers** (Optional):
    - These layers process the inputs using weights and biases and apply an activation function to introduce non-linearity.
-   - Each hidden layer comprises multiple neurons, allowing the network to learn complex patterns.
+   - Each hidden layer comprises multiple neurons, allowing the network to learn complex patterns [12].

 3. **Output Layer**:
    - This layer produces the final output of the network.
    - The number of neurons in the output layer depends on the problem:
      - Regression: Single neuron (e.g., predicting a continuous variable like `Annual Spending`).
-     - Classification: Number of classes (e.g., two neurons for `Will Purchase` vs. `Will Not Purchase`).
+     - Classification: Number of classes (e.g., two neurons for `Will Purchase` vs. `Will Not Purchase`) [13].

 ---